inet-framework/inet/doc/src/users-guide/ch-visualization.rst

 Visualizing the Physical Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The physical environment has a profound effect on the communication of wireless
+The physical environment significantly impacts the communication of wireless devices.
-devices.
-Physical objects like walls inside buildings constrain mobility and
-obstruct radio signals, often resulting in packet loss.
-It's difficult to make
+Objects like walls within buildings limit mobility and obstruct radio signals, often
-sense of the simulation without actually seeing where physical objects are.
+causing packet loss.
+To better understand simulations, it is crucial to visualize the
+physical objects present in the environment.

-The visualization of physical objects present in the physical environment is
+The visualization of physical objects is achieved using the :ned:`PhysicalEnvironmentVisualizer`
-essential.

-The :ned:`PhysicalEnvironmentVisualizer` (also part of
-:ned:`IntegratedVisualizer`) is responsible for displaying the physical objects.
-The objects themselves are provided by the PhysicalEnvironment module; their
+(also part of :ned:`IntegratedVisualizer`).
+The objects themselves are provided by the
+PhysicalEnvironment module, defining their geometry, physical properties, and visual appearance
-geometry, physical, and visual properties are defined in the XML configuration
-of the PhysicalEnvironment module.
+in the XML configuration of the PhysicalEnvironment module.

-The two-dimensional projection of physical objects is determined by the
+The two-dimensional projection of physical objects is determined by the :ned:`SceneCanvasVisualizer`
-:ned:`SceneCanvasVisualizer` module.
-(This is because the projection is also
-needed by other visualizers, for example, :ned:`MobilityVisualizer`).
-The
-default view is top view (z-axis), but you can also configure a side view (x and
-y axes), or isometric or orthographic projection.
+module.
+The default view is a top view (z-axis), but side views (x and y axes) or isometric and
+orthographic projections can also be configured.

-The visualizer also supports OpenGL-based 3D rendering using the OpenSceneGraph
+For 3D rendering using the OpenSceneGraph (OSG) library, the simulation and OMNeT++ both
-(OSG) library.
-If the OMNeT++ installation has been compiled with OSG support,
-you can switch to 3D view using the Qtenv toolbar.
+need to be compiled with OSG support.
+The 3D view can be activated using the Qtenv toolbar.

 .. _ug:sec:visualization:node-mobility: